 It said many states, including Delhi, are witnessing a rise in COVID-19 cases and there are more than 1,701 active cases in the national capital as on March 4, 2021.
 Around 240 new cases per day are getting detected on a daily basis.

 “In view of the resurgence of COVID-19 cases in many states, including Delhi, the conduct of main exams in the month of March, 2021 would unjustly expose the candidates, including the petitioner to the high risks of contracting coronavirus.

 “It is also submitted that many candidates, including the petitioner for the exam, are of matured age and most of them also have compromised immunity due to various ailments, the petition submitted.

-It also referred to recent suo moto cognisance taken by the high court on the demand for vaccinating judges, court staff and lawyers on priority basis and said it might be possible that the issue of vaccination is decided by the central government soon and it would allow lawyers to get vaccinated and thereby diminishing the risk of contracting the virus.
+It also referred to recent suo moto cognisance taken by the high court on the demand for vaccinating judges, court staff and lawyers on priority basis and said it might be possible that the issue of vaccination is decided by the central government soon.
+It would allow lawyers to get vaccinated, thereby diminishing the virus’s risk.

 “The absence of any urgency to conduct the main examinations and presence of the risks involved in conducting the examinations thus call for the postponement of the main examinations,” the petition said.